Polomich/CART315/Process/README.md

 - OMG it did bonk! oops i left my wall too far down. game broke.
 -> blip hasn't been assigned (i forgot it?)

+2. Sound
+- going to ignore it for bc wow what an annoying sound.

 ## Week 2: Exploration Protoype I (January 29, 2025)

 ### How do you use Unity?